Columbia House: Class action suit

-On August 4, 2011, a nationwide class action suit was filed against Columbia House (Direct Brands Inc.) seeking monetary damages and an injunction stopping Direct Brands Inc. alleged business practices of unauthorized credit card charges, inability to cancel, unwanted products being mailed to homes and several other alleged issues.
+On August 4, 2011, a nationwide class action was filed against Columbia House (Direct Brands Inc.) seeking monetary damages and an injunction stopping Direct Brands Inc. alleged business practices of unauthorized credit card charges, inability to cancel, unwanted products being mailed to homes and several other alleged issues.

-"Fun Cash" and "Dividend Dollars" and "Bonus Points"
+"Fun Cash", "Dividend Dollars" and "Bonus Points"

-Columbia House offered a point system, where movies bought resulted in "points" or "Fun Cash" ("Dividend Dollars" was the term used when the movies came in VHS format, which is no longer the case).
-Fun Cash does did transfer from one subscription to another.
+Columbia House offered a point system, where movies bought resulted in "points" or "Fun Cash" ("Dividend Dollars" was the term used when the movies came in VHS format).
 There were a number of restrictions to the use of Fun Cash, which generally made regular re-enrollment a lower cost and more tangible option for those interested in savings.

 Other clubs

-Columbia House has made forays into other media besides music and movies.
+Columbia House has made forays into media besides music and movies.
 For a few years, Columbia House offered a CD-ROM club, allowing customers to buy computer games.
-It is now allowing members to buy video games from its site, but thus far has not offered a specific club for this.
-One can also enter into agreements concerning the regular purchase of "box sets", which are compilations of popular TV series.
-One agreement, allows customers access to any of Columbia House's products.
+It once allowed members to buy video games from its site, but did not offer a specific club for this.
+One could also agree to the regular purchase of box sets of popular TV series.
+One agreement allows customers access to any of Columbia House's products.
 Everything can be sourced via the company website.

 Better Business Bureau rating

-As of 2010, this business had an unsatisfactory rating with the BBB because of a failure to respond to complaints.
-This company also has an unsatisfactory record because of a pattern of complaints.
-Specifically, complainants allege receiving merchandise and/or bills for merchandise from BMG/Columbia House for CDs and/or DVDs that they did not order.
+In 2010, this business had an unsatisfactory rating with the Better Business Bureau because of a failure to respond to complaints.
+The company also has an unsatisfactory record because of a pattern of complaints.
+Specifically, complainants allege receiving merchandise and/or bills for merchandise from BMG/Columbia House for products they did not order.
 Complainants further allege that they did not join BMG/Columbia House and do not know how the company obtained their information and that the company's phone line and website do not provide live customer service representatives to help resolve these problems.